remix-run/history/README.md

 });

 createHashHistory({
-  basename: "", // The base URL of the app (see below)
+  basename: '', // The base URL of the app (see below)
-  hashType: "slash", // The hash type to use (see below)
+  hashType: 'slash', // The hash type to use (see below)
   // A function to use to confirm navigation with the user (see below)
   getUserConfirmation: (message, callback) => callback(window.confirm(message))
 });